ninoCan/dotfiles/README.md

 # Dotfiles

+My personal dotfiles conveniently stored in a repo.
+This should come together with a git alias and wrapper to make their management easier.

+## Chezmoi

-This are my dotfiles managed with `chezmoi` for achieving system inter-operability.
+This are my dotfiles managed with [chezmoi](https://www.chezmoi.io/) for achieving -system inter-operability, and for integration with 3rd party secret stores.